soons1/tp/docs/UserGuide.md

 #### 3.1.7 Deleting a person : `delete`, `del`, `remove`, `rm`

-Deletes the specified person from the address book.
-Deleted person must not be paired with any other person.
-Additionally, deletion is not allowed if there exists associated logs to the person.
-A paired person must be unpaired, with all associated logs deleted before the person may be removed from Elder Scrolls, to ensure consistency of data.
+Deletes the specified person from Elder Scrolls.

 Format: `delete INDEX r/ROLE`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person at the specified `INDEX`, for the list corresponding to the provided role.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The deleted person must not be paired with any other person.
+* Deletion is not allowed if there exists associated logs to the person.
+* As such, a paired person must be unpaired, with all associated logs deleted before the person may be removed from Elder Scrolls, to ensure consistency of data.

 Examples:
-* `list` followed by `delete 2 r/volunteer` Deletes the 2nd volunteer in the address book.
+* `list` followed by `delete 2 r/volunteer` Deletes the 2nd volunteer in the application.
-* `find Betsy` followed by `del 1 r/befriendee` Deletes the 1st befriendee in the results of the `find` command.
+* `find Betsy` followed by `del 1 r/befriendee` Deletes the 1st befriendee found with `Betsy` in their name.

 --------------------------------------------------------------------------------------------------------------------
 [//]: # (Page Break:)